A Brief History of the Division of Blind Services

 With its elevation to Divisional status in 1977 under Director Donald H. Wedewer, DBS evolved into a strong unit.

-Today, under the direction of Robert L. Doyle III, the Division serves thousands of Floridians through its plethora of programs and services.
-With the district and satellite offices across the state and Rehabilitation Center and Talking Book Library in Daytona, DBS has become a national model in education, employment and other services that foster independence for blind and visually impaired Floridians.
+Today, under the direction of Robert L. Doyle, III, Director, the Division serves thousands of Floridians through its plethora of programs and services.
+With the district and satellite offices throughout the state and the Career, Technology and Training Center for the Blind & Visually Impaired, Talking Book Library in Daytona, the Division of Blind Services has become a national model in education, employment and other services that foster independence for blind and visually impaired Floridians.